vmpuerto75/TuentiTesting/README.md

 **EXECUTION**

 Use Maven command to execute the test suite: mvn clean verify.

 This will execute all the test case and the results will be located at target/failsafe-reports.
 Loading index.html you should see a summary of the results.

+The project is configured for firefox, to change the browser, edit the pom.xml and change browser property.
+You can use firefox, chrome or IE.